 Their exhibit is currently available for viewing at the Museum Boijmans Van Beuningen in Rotterdam.
 They are not only showing off their products, but are also growing algae in the museum’s pond, which they use to print objects as part of a demonstration.

 Klarenbeek and Dros are not the only ones harnessing the benefits of algae.
-In a similar vein, American company Algix also made waves with their work in eco-friendly filaments.
+In a similar vein, American company Algix also made waves with their work in eco-friendly filament.
 Both use a similar system of production, using micro-organisms as the base for printing material.